florianberthier/Final-SQA-final-assignement/README.md

 4. Finally, to submit your final work, you must make a pull request on the dev branch.
 Make sure you are up to date on the latest version.
 You can then go to the github interface and request a pull request on the dev branch.
 This pull request will then be reviewed and validated by an admin.

+It is sometimes difficult to work with github in the beginning.
+You may have difficulty distinguishing the notion of branch or to see the progress of a project.
+Try to see a branch as a version of the project.
+Several tools can also help you to use github.
+For example, [GitKraken](https://www.gitkraken.com/) is a very good tool for managing github.
+I'll let you learn more about it if you're interested.

 ## Code-review checklist